ImangazalievM/CleanArchitectureManifest/README.md

 - **Understandability.** Any developer can tell what functions there are in the application without looking in the code.
 - **Easier to add new feature**.
 If you want to add a new feature to the application, for example, viewing the user profile, then you just need to add the **userprofile** package and work only with it, rather than going through entire package structure for creating the necessary classes.
 - **Easier to edit a feature.** When you edit a feature, you need to keep at most two or three packages open and you see only those classes that relate to current feature.
 When you divide classes by the type, you have to keep open almost the whole tree of packages and you have to see the classes that you do not need now, related to other features.
 - **Scalability and easier code navigation**.
 With the increasing number of app's functions, the number of classes also increases.
-When you divide classes by type, adding new classes makes navigation among them very uncomfortable, since you need to search for the necessary class, among dozens of others, which affects the speed of development.
-Dividing by features solves this problem, because you can combine related packages (for example, you can combine **login** and **registration** packages into the **authentication** package).
+When you divide classes by type, adding new classes makes navigation among them very uncomfortable since you need to search for the necessary class, among dozens of others, which affects the speed of development.
+Dividing by features solves this problem because you can combine related packages (for example, you can combine **login** and **registration** packages into the **authentication** package).

 I'd like to say a few words about package naming: should package names be singular or plural?
 I hold the approach described [here](https://softwareengineering.stackexchange.com/a/75929):